Jonathan Manns: Public advocacy

 Manns is a Patron of the Thrive Foundation, which exists as a non-partisan charitable trust to support marginalized young people as active participants and future leaders in New Zealand's civil society.
-He is a former member of the Advisory Board for the Patchwork Foundation, which seeks to engage those from non-traditional backgrounds in UK politics and civil society.
+He is a former member of the advisory board for the Patchwork Foundation, which seeks to engage those from non-traditional backgrounds in UK politics and civil society.
 He is a past trustee of the London Society, which was founded in 1912 to promote debate around London's built environment with members of the public.
 He also assisted with the Long Live Southbank campaign to protect and extend London's historic skate spot.

 Justice of the Peace

 Manns is a Justice of the Peace for New Zealand and was gazetted in 2024.

-Personal life
+Honours

 Manns was appointed an Ordinary Member of the Most Excellent Order of the British Empire (MBE) in the Queen's Birthday Honours 2022 "for services to Planning, Real Estate and to Built Environments".
-He moved with his family to New Zealand in 2021 as his partner wanted to be closer to her mother.
-The family settled in Seatoun, a suburb of Wellington, and within two years he had been recognised as somebody who had "genuinely moved the needle" in the country.
-Having spent a large part of his career advocating and campaigning with regard to housing security, affordability and homelessness, he took the role of Chief Executive for Wellington's largest residential landlord and affordable housing provider, Te Toi Mahana, in 2025.